-If the tree you are planting is balled and burlapped or bare-rooted, be aware that the tree’s root system has been reduced by 90 to 95 percent from its original size during transplanting.
-Reacting to the trauma caused by digging them up, trees commonly exhibit what is known as “transplant shock” (TS), which is characterized by slow growth and reduced vigor following transplanting.
-Proper site preparation before and during planting, coupled with proper follow-up care, shortens the duration of TS and allows the tree to more quickly establish itself in the new location.
-Follow these eight simple steps to significantly reduce the stress placed on the tree while you’re planting it:
+If the tree you are planting is balled and burlapped or bare-rooted, the tree’s root system has been reduced by 90 to 95 percent from its original size during transplanting.
+Reacting to the trauma caused by digging them up, trees commonly exhibit what is known as “transplant shock,” characterized by slow growth and reduced vigor following transplanting.
+Proper site preparation before and during planting, coupled with proper follow-up care, shortens the duration of transplant shock and allows the tree to more quickly establish itself.
+Follow these steps to significantly reduce the stress placed on the tree during planting:

 - Dig a shallow, broad planting hole.
-Make it wide—up to three times the diameter of the root ball—but no deeper than the root ball.
-The hole must be wide because the roots on the newly planted tree have to push through surrounding soil to establish themselves.
-The existing soil on many planting sites has been compacted and is unsuitable for healthy root growth.
-Breaking up the soil in a large area around the tree gives the newly emerging roots room to expand into loose soil and hastens establishment.
+Make it wide—up to three times the diameter of the root ball—but no deeper than the ball.
+This helps the roots on the newly planted tree push through the newly loosened surrounding soil to establish themselves.

-- Identify the trunk flare.
-The trunk flare, where the roots spread at the base of the tree, should be partially visible after the tree has been planted.
-If the trunk flare is not partly visible, you may have to remove some soil from the top of the root ball.
-Find the flare to determine how deep the hole needs to be for proper planting.
+- Identify the trunk flare, which is where the roots spread at the base of the tree.
+It should be partially visible after the tree has been planted, and if it isn’t you may have to remove some soil from the top of the root ball.

-- Place the tree at the correct height.
-Before placing the tree in the hole, check to see that you’ve dug the hole to the right depth.
+- Before placing the tree in the hole, check to see that you’ve dug the hole to the right depth.
 Most of the roots of newly planted trees develop in the top 12 inches of soil.
-If the tree is planted too deep, lack of air makes it difficult for new roots to develop.
-To allow for some settling, it’s better to plant the tree a little high—one to two inches above the trunk flare—than at or below the original growing level.
-To avoid damage when setting the tree in the hole, always lift the tree by the root ball, never by the trunk.
+Plant it too deep, and a lack of air hinders new root growth.
+To allow for some settling, plant the tree a little high—one to two inches above the trunk flare—not at or below the desired growing level.

-- Fill the hole gently but firmly.
-Fill the hole about one-third full, and gently but firmly pack the soil around the base of the root ball.
-Then, if the tree is balled and burlapped, cut and remove the string and wire from around the trunk and top one-third of the root ball.
-Be careful not to damage the trunk or roots in the process.
-Fill the remainder of the hole, packing the soil firmly to eliminate air pockets that may cause roots to dry out.
-To avoid air pockets, add soil a few inches at a time and settle with water.
-Continue this process until the hole is filled and the tree firmly planted.
+- Fill the hole until it is one-third full, gently but firmly packing the soil around the base of the root ball.
+Then, if the tree is balled and burlapped, cut and remove materials from around the trunk and top one-third of the root ball, being careful not to damage the trunk or roots.
+Fill the rest of the hole, adding soil a few inches at a time, packing firmly and settling with water to avoid creating air bubbles that can dry out roots.
+Continue until the hole is filled and the tree firmly planted.
 Applying fertilizer at the time of planting is not recommended.

-- Follow-up care.
-Moisten but don’t soak soil; overwatering causes leaves to turn yellow or fall off.
-Water newly planted trees at least once a week, barring rain, and more frequently during warm weather.
+- Moisten but don’t soak soil; overwatering causes leaves to turn yellow or fall off.
+Water newly planted trees at least once a week (barring rain) and more frequently during warm weather.
 When the soil is dry below the surface of the mulch, it is time to water.
 Continue until mid-fall, tapering off as temperatures drop.

 Other follow-up care may include minor pruning of branches damaged during planting.
 Prune sparingly just after planting, and don’t begin necessary corrective pruning until the tree has had a full season of growth in the new location.

-You can find the above advice, as well as other information on tree care, on the ISA website.
+You can find the above advice, as well as other information on tree care, on the ISA website (www.isa-arbor.com).

 No matter who does it—you or a professional—pruning is important to a tree’s health.
-Targets for pruning are:
+Targets include:

-- Branches that interfere with power or telephone lines, or that might rub against or fall on your house (if power lines are the problem, leave it to a professional); and
+- Branches that interfere with utility lines, or that might rub against or fall on your house (if power lines are the problem, leave it to a professional).

-- Branches that unacceptably obstruct your view or desired breezes.
+- Branches that obstruct your view or desired breezes.

-Though most trees can be pruned at any time, the best opportunities occur late in the dormant season and very early in the spring before leaves form.
+Though most trees can be pruned at any time, it’s best to do it during the dormant season and very early in the spring before leaves form.
 Pruning directly above a branch or bud growing toward the outside of a tree tends to broaden the tree’s crown.

 To prevent stripping off bark, stub-cut all branches that are too large to be supported by hand.
 Stub-cutting requires three saw cuts.
 First, cut upward about halfway through the limb and a foot out from the point of the final cut.
 Make the second cut a few inches farther out on the limb, cutting down from the top until the limb is severed.
 Finally, saw off the stub.